 The obvious problem here is that these links usually represent a motivated, biased version of reality.
-As votes were only counted from other websites and not actual web users it wasn’t a fair count of what users actually thought of the websites.
-The more money a brand had the easier it was for them to build up these links back to their website.
+As votes were only counted from other websites and no actual web users, it wasn't a fair count of what users actually thought of the websites.
+The more money a brand had, the easier it was for them to build up these links back to their website.

-In recent times the importance of these links has diminished and there is good evidence that over the long run, links won’t be crucial at all to Google’s rankings.
-So the question becomes what will replace them?
+In recent times, the importance of these links has diminished and there is good evidence that over the long run, links won't be crucial at all to Google's ranking.
+So the question becomes, what will replace them?